getify/You-Dont-Know-JS/scope-closures/ch6.md

 * `class` uses `{ .. }` curly-braces around its body definition, but this is not a block or scope.

-* A `function` uses `{ .. } ` around its body, but this is not technically a block -- it's a single statement for the function body -- though it *is* a (function) scope.
+* A `function` uses `{ .. } ` around its body, but this is not technically a block—it's a single statement for the function body.
+It *is*, however, a (function) scope.

 * The `{ .. }` curly-brace pair around the `case` clauses of a `switch` statement does not define a block/scope.

-Other than such non-block examples, a `{ .. }` curly-brace pair can define a block attached to a statement (like an `if` or `for`), or stand alone by itself -- see the outermost `{ .. }` curly brace pair in the previous snippet.
+Other than such non-block examples, a `{ .. }` curly-brace pair can define a block attached to a statement (like an `if` or `for`), or stand alone by itself—see the outermost `{ .. }` curly brace pair in the previous snippet.
 An explicit block of this sort, without any declarations (and thus, not actually a scope) serves no operational purpose, though it can be useful as a stylistic signal.

-Explicit blocks have always been valid JS syntax, but since prior to ES6's `let` / `const` they couldn't be a scope, they have been quite uncommon.
+Explicit blocks have always been valid JS syntax, but since prior to ES6's `let`/`const` they couldn't be a scope, they have been quite uncommon.
 Post ES6, they're starting to catch on a little bit.

 In most languages that support block scoping, an explicit block scope is an extremely common pattern for creating a narrow slice of scope for one or a few variables.
 So following the POLE principle, we should embrace this pattern more widespread in JS as well; use (explicit) block scoping to narrow the exposure of identifiers to the minimum practical.